On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Background and Problem Setting

 \subsection{Robust Optimization and Linear Decision Rules}

 We consider robust optimization problems faced by firms in which decisions $\bx_1,\ldots,\bx_T \in \R^n$ are made sequentially over a planning horizon of $T$ discrete stages.
-In the beginning of each stage $t \in [T] \equiv \{1,\ldots,T\}$, the firm observes a uncertain variable $\zeta_t \in \R$ that is chosen adversarially from an uncertainty set denoted by $\mathcal{U}_t $.
+In the beginning of each stage $t \in [T] \equiv \{1,\ldots,T\}$, the firm observes an uncertain variable $\zeta_t \in \R$ that is chosen adversarially from an uncertainty set denoted by $\mathcal{U}_t $.
 The goal of the firm is to choose decisions sequentially, that is, adapting to the uncertain variables observed in the past stages, to minimize the firm's cost under an adversarial choice of the uncertain variables.
 Such problems are denoted generically by

 where we adopt the convention that the cost $C(\bx_1,\ldots,\bx_T,\zeta_1,\ldots,\zeta_T) \in \R \cup \{ \infty \}$ is equal to infinity if the chosen decisions are infeasible for the given realization of the uncertain variables.
 We assume without loss of generality throughout the paper that $\zeta_1 = 1$.
-For comprehensive introductions to the many applications of multi-period robust optimization problems of the form~\eqref{prob:main}, we refer the reader to excellent survey papers such as \cite{delage2015robust,georghiou2019decision,yanikouglu2019survey,bertsimas2011theory}.
+For comprehensive introductions to the many applications of dynamic robust optimization problems of the form~\eqref{prob:main}, we refer the reader to excellent survey papers such as \cite{delage2015robust,georghiou2019decision,yanikouglu2019survey,bertsimas2011theory} as well as recent papers such as \cite{postek2023multi,daryalal2023two}.

 Our work focuses on one of the most popular approximation methods for solving \eqref{prob:main}, denoted by the optimization problem~\eqref{prob:ldr}.
 Proposed in the seminal work of Ben-Tal et al.~\cite{ben2004adjustable}, \eqref{prob:ldr} aims to obtain a computationally tractable approximation of \eqref{prob:main} by restricting the decisions in each stage to be a linear function of the uncertain variables observed in the past.
 Formally, the set of optimal linear decision rules for \eqref{prob:main} is defined as the set of optimal solutions for